dotnet/dotnet-monitor/documentation/localmachine.md

 dotnet-monitor collect
 ```

-Assuming your default process is running you can use the endpoints exposed by `dotnet-monitor` to view metrics, logs or download traces and memory dumps.
-When using Windows Authentication, your browser will automatically handle the Windows authentication challenge and as such you can navigate to this endpoints directly.
+Assuming your default process is running you can use the endpoints exposed by `dotnet monitor` to view metrics and logs or to download traces and memory dumps.
+When using Windows Authentication, your browser will automatically handle the Windows authentication challenge and as such you can navigate to these endpoints directly.

 ```http
 /dump